Syncano/syncano-node/docs/docs/project/hosting.md

 ## Socket mapping

-Mapping is a configuration of hosting which gives you a possibility to expose sockets endpoints as a part of the hosting URL.
+Mapping is a configuration of hosting which gives you a possibility to expose Sockets endpoints as a part of the hosting URL.
 It is also helping to avoid preflighted requests in CORS.

 ``` yaml
   sockets_mapping: